Faculty Resources: New Faculty Advice

 Teaching Support

-The Office of Faculty Development & Teaching Excellence (FDTE) keeps faculty, staff, and teaching assistants connected and informed.
+The Center for Teaching Excellence (CTE) keeps faculty, staff, and teaching assistants connected and informed.

 Resource Library

-The Faculty Resource Library is comprehensive resource developed to support your teaching and optimize student learning.
-You can find and overview, tips, strategies, resources and research on the following topics:
+The CTE Resource Library is a comprehensive resource developed to support your teaching and optimize student learning.
+You can find an overview, tips, strategies, resources, and research on the following topics:

 • Feedback and Assessment